-Vegan and plant-based lifestyles have become increasingly popular over the past few years.
-As this transition to veganism occurs, many people have discovered more meat and dairy alternatives that are plant-based and cruelty-free.
+Vegan and plant based lifestyles have become increasingly popular over the past few years.
+As this transition to veganism occurs, many people have discovered more meat and dairy alternatives that are plant-based, and therefore, cruelty-free.

-Although it isn't very popular yet, plant-based butter has started to emerge in the market and the recent increase in popularity has caused a surge in sales for non-dairy butter.
+Although it isn't very popular yet, plant-based butter has recently started to emerge in the market, causing a surge in sales for non-dairy butter.

-These oils include coconut oil, olive oil, palm kernel oil, and avocado oil, amongst other oil combinations like coconut and palm oil.
+These oils include coconut oil, sunflower oil, palm fruit oil, olive and avocado oil, amongst other oil combinations like coconut and palm oil.

 Therefore, this blog post explains in detail the nutritional aspects of vegan butter, and finds out just how healthy it really is!